Savings interest calculator

 However, that’s not to say that you can’t get a good mortgage if you have a lower deposit.
 If you’re not sure what type of mortgage you might be eligible for, you can get started with our Online Mortgage Finder.

 Most first time buyers put down between 5 to 10% of the property value as a deposit.
-Whilst having a deposit of 15% or more will give you a better mortgage deal, there are options for those with a deposit of 5% and there are also government schemes to support those who are eligible to buy a new home.
+Whilst having a deposit of 15% or more will give you a better mortgage deal, there are options for those with a deposit of 5% and there may also be government schemes to support those who are eligible to buy a new home.

 It’s a good idea to do your research on the cost of houses in the area you’re looking in and get an understanding of how much the type of properties you’re interested in are selling for.
 Speaking to local agents and looking at property websites is a good place to start.